 WSFS Business Meeting

 The WSFS Business Meeting is where the WSFS members are able to debate and vote on the WSFS Constitution.
-This includes suggesting changes to the constitution about Hugo Award categories, how Site Selection is conducted, and how the Business Meeting is run.
+This includes suggesting changes about Hugo Award categories, how Site Selection is conducted, and how the Business Meeting is run.
+The Business Meeting will be virtual this year, taking place prior to the convention.
+There will be four virtual sessions, and all will start at 9 a.m.
+Pacific Daylight Time.
+The dates are: